M3wP/Monopoly/C64/readme.md

 ## Optimisation Targets:

+* The screen constant data could be loaded into high memory (346 bytes).
-* The trdsel0 dialog currently uses some 3KB of memory.
+* The trdsel0 dialog currently uses some 3KB of memory on top of the overview dialog's nearly 1.5KB.
 This is massive.
 It should be optimised somehow.
-* The screen constant data could be loaded into high memory (346 bytes).
-* The prompt constant data could be loaded into high memory (352 bytes).
+* Zero page utilisation (get rid of all those reloads for current player!)

 ## For Testing (Needs Confirmation):